memset0/simple-llm-proxy/README.md

 #### `SLR_HIDE_PROVIDERS`

 Set a list of providers to hide on the login page.
 Multiple providers should be separated by `,`.
 Disabled by default.

+#### `SLR_POLLING`

+Whether to enable polling.
+Set to `true` to enable, disabled by default.

+Only effective for OpenAPI, Google, and Anthropic.
+Multiple API keys should be separated by `,`.